Piltdown Man: Identity of the forger

 Richard Milner, an American historian of science, argued that Arthur Conan Doyle may have been the perpetrator of the Piltdown Man hoax.
 Milner noted that Doyle had a plausible motive—namely, revenge on the scientific establishment for debunking one of his favourite psychics—and said that The Lost World appeared to contain several clues referring cryptically to his having been involved in the hoax.
 Samuel Rosenberg's 1974 book Naked is the Best Disguise purports to explain how, throughout his writings, Doyle had provided overt clues to otherwise hidden or suppressed aspects of his way of thinking that seemed to support the idea that Doyle would be involved in such a hoax.
-However, more recent research suggests that Doyle was not involved.
+More recent research suggests that Doyle was not involved.
 In 2016, researchers at the Natural History Museum and Liverpool John Moores University analyzed DNA evidence showing that responsibility for the hoax lay with Dawson, who had originally "found" the remains.
-Dawson had initially not been considered the likely perpetrator, because the hoax was seen as being too elaborate for him to have devised.
-However, the DNA evidence showed that a supposedly ancient tooth Dawson had "discovered" in 1915 (at a different site) came from the same jaw as that of the Piltdown Man, suggesting that he had planted them both.
+Dawson had initially not been considered the likely perpetrator, because the hoax was seen as being too elaborate for him to have devised; however, the DNA evidence showed that a supposedly ancient tooth Dawson had "discovered" in 1915 (at a different site) came from the same jaw as that of the Piltdown Man, suggesting that he had planted them both.
 That tooth, too, was later proven to have been planted as part of a hoax.

-Dr Chris Stringer, an anthropologist from the Natural History Museum, was quoted as saying: "Conan Doyle was known to play golf at the Piltdown site and had even given Dawson a lift in his car to the area, but he was a public man and very busy[,] and it is very unlikely that he would have had the time [to create the hoax].
+Chris Stringer, an anthropologist from the Natural History Museum, was quoted as saying: "Conan Doyle was known to play golf at the Piltdown site and had even given Dawson a lift in his car to the area, but he was a public man and very busy[,] and it is very unlikely that he would have had the time [to create the hoax].
 So there are some coincidences, but I think they are just coincidences.
 When you look at the fossil evidence[,] you can only associate Dawson with all the finds, and Dawson was known to be personally ambitious.
 He wanted professional recognition.
 He wanted to be a member of the Royal Society and he was after an MBE [sic].
 He wanted people to stop seeing him as an amateur".

 Legacy

 Early humans

-In 1912, the majority of the scientific community believed the Piltdown Man was the “missing link” between apes and humans.
-However, over time the Piltdown Man lost its validity, as other discoveries such as Taung Child and Peking Man were made.
+In 1912, the majority of the scientific community believed the Piltdown Man was the "missing link" between apes and humans.
+However, over time the Piltdown Man lost its validity, as other discoveries such as the Taung Child and Peking Man were made.
 R. W. Ehrich and G. M. Henderson note, "To those who are not completely disillusioned by the work of their predecessors, the disqualification of the Piltdown skull changes little in the broad evolutionary pattern.
 The validity of the specimen has always been questioned".
 Eventually, during the 1940s and 1950s, more advanced dating technologies, such as the fluorine absorption test, proved scientifically that this skull was actually a fraud.